decred/politeia/politeia.md

 Stakey costume: $500
-Stakey costume occupant: 3 (10 hour) days at $40/hr (that suit is warm!): $1,200 Travel expenses for booth staff: Up to $2,000 Accomodation for booth staff.
-We will stay at the conference hotel costing $200/night, it is unlikely that all booth staff need accomodation, but the maximum would be 200 x 3 nights x 4 staff = $2,400
+Stakey costume occupant: 3 (10 hour) days at $40/hr (that suit is warm!): $1,200 Travel expenses for booth staff: Up to $2,000 Accommodation for booth staff.
+We will stay at the conference hotel costing $200/night, it is unlikely that all booth staff need accommodation, but the maximum would be 200 x 3 nights x 4 staff = $2,400

 Maximum total budget: $15,600
 ```